wraith4081/DiscordJS-v14-template/README.md

-This repositorie is when you want to bot using the v14 version of DiscordJS.
+This repository is when you want to bot using the v14 version of DiscordJS.
 It's made to allow you to get started simply without messing with the standard stuff.
 A better result has been achieved by configuring NodeJS with TypeScript for the ultimate performance and experience.
 To run the code, simply follow the steps below.

 # Setup
 ```sh